Sampson Kwaku Boafo: Elections

 Boafo was first elected into Parliament on the Ticket of the New Patriotic Party for the Subin Constituency in the Ashanti Region of Ghana during the 1996 Ghanaian General Elections.
 He polled 38,412 votes out of the 53,344 valid votes cast representing 55.70% against Sarkodie Josephj A. Tuffour an NDC member who polled 11,280 votes representing 16.40%, Asamoah Comfort an IND member who polled 1,837 votes representing 2.70% and Hussien Aminu Ali a PNC member who polled 1,815 votes representing 2.60%.
 He was re-elected into Parliament during the 2000 Elections.He won with 44,907 votes out of the 56,898 valid votes cast representing 78.90% against Kwame Adu Bofour an NDC member who polled 9.077 votes representing 16.00%, Huseni Aminu Ali a PNC member who polled 1,541 votes and Serwaa Kyeretwie a CPP member who also polled 1,373 votes.

 Boafo was elected as the member of parliament for the Subin constituency of the Ashanti Region of Ghana in the 2004 Ghanaian general elections.
 He won on the ticket of the New Patriotic Party.
 His constituency was a part of the 36 parliamentary seats out of 39 seats won by the New Patriotic Party in that election for the Ashanti Region.
 The New Patriotic Party won a majority total of 128 parliamentary seats out of 230 seats.
 He was elected with 42,712 votes out of 61,133 total valid votes cast.
 This was equivalent to 69.9% of total valid votes cast.
-He was elected over Huseni Aminu Ali of the People's National Convention, Abraham Kwesi Mensah of the National Democratic Congress, Kwame Appiah Boateng of the Convention People's Party and Charles Hagan Kofi an independent candidate.
+He was elected over Huseni Aminu Ali of the People's National Convention, Abraham Kwesi Mensah of the National Democratic Congress, Kwame Appiah Boateng of the Convention People's Party and Charles Kofi Hagan an independent candidate.
 These obtained 849, 11,098, 1,611 and 4,863 votes respectively of total valid votes cast.
 These were equivalent to 1.4%, 18.2%, 2.6% and 8% respectively of total valid votes cast.